tomersiv/Palo-Alto-web-service/README.md

 This algorithm iterates over all permutations of the input string and checks, for each permutation, if the dictionary contains it using binary search. **Note that we can use binary search on the dictionary file because the strings in that file are sorted lexicographically.**

-The algorithm for creating all permutations of a given string 'str' uses the backtracking approach:
+My algorithm for creating all permutations of a given string 'str' uses the backtracking approach:
 - The generatePermutation function considers the first index of the given string.
 - If the index is end - 1, i.e. length of the string, it means that the current permutation is completed.
 - Run a loop from current index 'start' till end – 1 and do the following:
   - Swap str[j] and str[start].
-  - Construct all other possible permutations, from backtrack(start + 1).
+  - Construct all other possible permutations, from generatePermutation(start + 1).
   - Backtrack again, i.e. swap(str[j], str[start]).

+  **An illustration of the algorithm on string 'ABC':**

  ![This is an image](https://static.javatpoint.com/programs/images/program-to-find-all-the-permutations-of-a-string.png)

  - **Time Complexity - O(K!⋅K⋅logN), where K is the length of the input string and N is the number of words in the dictionary file.**
  - **Space Complexity - O(K!), where K is the length of the input string.
-This is because the function will be called recursively and will be stored in call stack for all K! permutations.**
+This is because the function will be called recursively and will be stored in the call stack for all K! permutations.**

-**By default, my program uses the first algorithm, however there are some cases that the seccond algorithm will have better performance.
-Upon checking both algorithms' performance, I noticed that the second algorithm will have better performance when the input string's length is between 1 and 7, and will have really bad performance when the length is above 10.**
+**By default, my program uses the first algorithm.
+Upon checking both algorithms' performance, I noticed that the second algorithm will have a better performance (about 10 times faster) when the input string's length is between 1 and 7, in any other case, the first algorithm would be preferable.
+I also noticed that the second algorithm will have a really bad performance when the input string's length is above 10.**

-### *In order to support the second algorithm instead of the first one, simply comment line 51 and uncomment lines 53, 54 in the Controller class.*
+### *In order to support the second algorithm instead of the first one, simply comment line 36 and uncomment lines 38, 39 in the Controller class.*